fleschutz/PowerShell/Docs/play-bee-sound.md

 ## play-bee-sound.ps1 - Plays a bee sound

-This script plays a bee sound.
+This PowerShell script plays a bee sound.

 ## Parameters
 ```powershell